vsdip/vsdsram/README.md

 The Size of SRAM Specs is 32kbit/4k Bytes with 1.8v.

-The Design Specifications of mem4kBytesOr32kbits can be found [here](https://www.vlsisystemdesign.com/ip/).
+To view Design Specifications of mem4kBytesOr32kbits, check [this](https://www.vlsisystemdesign.com/ip/).

 ## Block Symbol and pins